tom-draper/array-3d-viz/README.md

 # 3D-Data-Viz
-A tool to visualise matrices in 3-dimensional space.
+A tool to visualise arrays in 3-dimensional space.

-Visualies 1D, 2D and 3D arrays and matrices from saved files.
+Visualies 1D, 2D and 3D arrays from saved files.

 Compatibility:
 ![X] JSON